 In this paper we estimate the returns to a new and novel job training program, called Code Louisville, designed to provide participants with training in modern computer software development (coding).
-The program is open to adults in the Metropolitan Louisville area and is targeted towards individuals who would qualify for training through the Workforce Investment and Opportunity Act (WIOA) program.
-This program has many of the characteristics of sectoral training programs that tend to be small and run thought nongovernmental organization, but it also appear to produce higher returns than federal job training programs.
-Since Code Louisville is administered as part of WIOA in Louisville, KY through the local Workforce Development Board (WDB)-KentuckianaWorks, this evaluation provides evidence on whether sectoral programs continue to provide higher returns when they are part of the federal job training system.
+The program is open to adults in the Metropolitan Louisville area seeking job training in the sector.
+This program has many of the characteristics of sectoral training programs that tend to be small and run thought nongovernmental organization.
+Since Code Louisville is administered through the Louisville, KY Workforce Development Board (WDB)-KentuckianaWorks, this evaluation provides evidence on whether sectoral programs continue to provide higher returns when they are part of a governmental workforce job training system.
 In addition, since the primary training in Code Louisville is offered online, we provide evidence of the success of less expensive online training programs.
 A final feature of our analysis is we use a new, but fairly widely available, source of data to construct comparison samples for our matching.
-We find that the Code Louisville program produces positive impacts on labor market outcomes for participants that are somewhat larger than traditional WIOA training program.
+We find that the Code Louisville program produces positive impacts on labor market outcomes for participants that are somewhat larger than traditional federal job training programs.
 However, the size and timing of benefits differs by gender and educational attainment prior to entering the program.
-While we find the returns to be smaller than those seen in other sectoral programs, the cost of administering the online Code Louisville appears to be substantially less than other programs.
+While we find the returns to be smaller than those seen in other sectoral programs. administering the online Code Louisville appears to be substantially less costly than other programs.
+We also show that data from state longitudinal data systems are useful for conducting this type of evaluation.
 Our findings thus provide evidence supporting the growth and expansion of the program.

-^{}Affiliation: Department of Economic, University of Kentucky.
+\Affiliation: Department of Economic, University of Kentucky & IZA.
 Support for our initial evaluation for the Code Louisville program came from the Department of Labor.
 We thank the staff of KentuckianaWorks, especially Michael Gritton, Brian Luerman and Sarah Ehresman for providing their data and helping us understand the Code Louisville program, as well as for comments on the paper.
 We also thank the staff at KYSTATS for all their help accessing the data and with the matching and analysis in the paper, especially Jessica Cunningham, Kris Stevens, Kari Whitt, Angie Tombari and Matt Berry.
 Finally, we thank Peter Mueser for comments on the paper and Nicholas Graff for helpful research assistance.
 All remaining errors are ours.